RedPandaGalaxy/RedPandaGalaxy/README.md

 - 💞️ I’m looking to collaborate on...interesting projects that include creativity, innovation and passionate, open-minded people :)

-- 📫 How to reach me via email -> vazir98@o2.pl
+- 📫 How to reach me via email -> wiko@itu.dk

 <!---
 RedPandaGalaxy/RedPandaGalaxy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.